Connecticut Traffic Court Records

 What to Do When You Get a Traffic Ticket in Connecticut?

 If you receive a Uniform Complaint ticket for a traffic offense in Connecticut, you must respond to the ticket by the “Answer Date” indicated on the ticket.
 Failure to do so will result in added penalties.
-You can elect to either pay the fine amount due listed on the ticket or you send the court a plea of Not Guilty.
+You can elect to either pay the traffic ticket or you send the court a plea of Not Guilty.

 Electing to pay the fine will be considered a “No Contest” plea.
 This is basically the same as a guilty plea, but it preserves your statutory rights if any civil or criminal action is brought against you based on the violation.
 To do this, you will need to check option 1 on the reverse of the ticket, sign the ticket and send it to the Connecticut Centralized Infractions Board (CIB) with the total fine amount due.
 You can also pay your ticket on the CIB website.